WXXC

-WXXC (106.9 FM "Star 106.9") is a 50,000 watt Class B radio station licensed to Marion, Indiana and serving the Muncie-Marion Arbitron market.
-Studios and offices are located at 820 S. Pennsylvania St. in Marion, IN.
+WXXC (106.9 FM "Star 106.9") is a 50,000 watt Class B radio station licensed to Marion, Indiana, and serving the Muncie-Marion Arbitron market.
+Studios and offices are located on S. Pennsylvania St. in Marion.
 The station features a hot adult contemporary format mainly consisting of hits from the 2000s to present.
-The station is currently owned by Hoosier AM/FM.
+The station is currently owned by Hoosier AM/FM, LLC.

 History

-The station signed on in 1948 as WMRI and featured a beautiful music format.
+The station signed on in 1948 as WMRI-FM and featured a beautiful music format.
 In the 1990s, WMRI was owned by Bomar Broadcasting, which made WMRI the flagship station of their mini-network of easy listening stations throughout Indiana.
 Stations in this network included WLEZ (now WBOW) Terre Haute, WEZV (now WBPE) in Lafayette, and WYEZ (now WHPZ) in South Bend.
 WYEZ was the first network station sold and went to LeSEA Broadcasting.
 WEZV was sold in 1998 to Artistic Media Partners, and WLEZ was sold to Crossroads Communications in the early 2000s.
-Bomar sold WMRI shortly thereafter to Mid-America Radio, owners of crosstown country outlet WCJC and oldies WBAT, (now Hoosier AM/FM LLC).
+Bomar sold WMRI shortly thereafter to Mid-America Radio, owners of crosstown country outlet WCJC and oldies WBAT, (now Hoosier AM/FM, LLC).